jtahn/Markdown/README.md

 # todo
 - delete the description and solution fields on anki cards

+# meta
+- solving similar looking problems seems INCREDIBLY important if they actually have qualitatively different 'optimal' techniques
+	- examples
+		- 42 trapping rain water: monotone stack is not optimal (use two pointers), but is apparently optimal in other similar problem, ie "Largest Rectangle in Histogram"
+		- '973 k closest points to origin' problem, we dont have the bucket sort technique; but we have that for '347 top k frequent elements'
+			- bc bounded and discrete range of buckets
+	- i should understand what is different about these problems
+		- ie what prevents certain solutions

 # references
 - most stuff here isn't original
 - explained solutions